Covering your tracks

 Opening a new window or tab

-Keep another document or website open in a new window or tab whilst browsing a website that you do not want others to see; that way, if someone comes in the room, you can quickly switch to the new window or tab and keep your activity private.
+If you’re browsing a website you don’t want others to see, keep another document or website open in a new window or tab.
+That way, if someone comes into the room, you can quickly switch to the other window and keep your activity private.

 Using the “Hide this site” option

-Many websites, especially those that offer guidance/advice in child protection or domestic violence, have a ‘hide this site’ function.
-You can click this button and it will redirect your browser to the Google homepage or another safe website if you need to leave the website quickly – for example, if a family member enters the room.
+Many websites, especially ones that give advice on child protection or domestic abuse, have a ‘hide this site’ button in one of the corners of the page.
+If you click it, your browser will quickly switch to the Google homepage or another safe site – so you can leave the page fast, like if a family member walks in.